1995 Major League Baseball postseason: Cleveland Indians (AL) vs. Atlanta Braves (NL)

 This was a rematch of the 1948 World Series, which the Indians won in six games over the then-Boston Braves.
 After two previous failed attempts, the Braves finally prevailed, upsetting the heavily favored Indians in six games to win their first title since 1957, when the team was based out of Milwaukee.

-Greg Maddux put up a two-hit complete game performance as the Braves took Game 1.
+Greg Maddux put up a two-hit complete game performance as the Braves took Game 1, handing Orel Hershiser his first postseason loss ever.
 Tom Glavine and closer Mark Wohlers would once again stifle the Indians’ offense in Game 2 as the Braves took a 2–0 series lead headed to Cleveland.
-In the first World Series game played in Cleveland in 41 years, the Indians got on the board in the series after an offensive shootout in Game 3.
-In Game 4, the Braves’ elite pitching would once again give the Indians trouble, as Steve Avery put in a solid performance on the mound in a 5-2 Atlanta win, giving the Braves a 3–1 series lead.
-José Mesa would end a late rally by the Braves in Game 5 to send the series back to Atlanta.
+In the first World Series game played in Cleveland in 41 years, the Indians got on the board in the series after an extra-inning offensive shootout in Game 3, as Eddie Murray hit a walk-off RBI single in the bottom of the eleventh for the win.
+In Game 4, the Braves’ elite pitching would once again give the Indians trouble, as Steve Avery put in a solid six-inning performance on the mound in a 5-2 Atlanta win, giving the Braves a 3–1 series lead.
+Hershiser pitched eight solid innings and José Mesa would end a late rally by the Braves in Game 5 to send the series back to Atlanta.
 Game 5 was the last World Series game ever aired by ABC.
-In Game 6, the Braves prevailed in a 1–0 shutout, capped off by Atlanta's Marquis Grissom catching the final out in the top of the ninth inning.
-Game 6 was marred by controversy, due to an unusually wide strike zone umpire Joe Brinkman gave Glavine, which resulted in complaints from the Indians’ players.
+In Game 6, Glavine pitched eight innings of shutout ball as the Braves prevailed 1–0, capped off by Atlanta's Marquis Grissom catching the final out in the top of the ninth.
+Game 6 was marred by controversy, due to an unusually wide strike zone that umpire Joe Brinkman gave Glavine, which resulted in complaints from the Indians’ players.
 This was the first professional sports championship ever won by an Atlanta-based team.